 "Small business leaders have to become security champions and communicate it to the staff," he says.
 "They have to explain to employees that security it not just about protecting the boss's Mercedes Benz.
 They have to understand that their W2s or tax refunds can be stolen, so cybercrime affects them, too."

 Learn from the industry's most knowledgeable CISOs and IT security experts in a setting that is conducive to interaction and conversation.
 Early bird rate ends August 31.
-Click for more info.Steve Zurier has more than 30 years of journalism and publishing experience, most of the last 24 of which were spent covering networking and security technology.
+Click for more info.Steve Zurier has more than 30 years of journalism and publishing experience and has covered networking, security, and IT as a writer and editor since 1992.
 Steve is based in Columbia, Md.
 View Full Bio